phac-nml/staramr/README.md

 # Caveats

 This software is still a work-in-progress.
-In particular, not all point mutations stored in the PointFinder database are supported.
+In particular, not all organisms stored in the PointFinder database are supported (only *salmonella* is currently supported).

 # Acknowledgements